Cacti/plugin_thold/README.md

 --- 1.0.3 ---
 * feature#34: Allow notes to be attached to thresholds and templates
+* issue#81: Alert settings are mandatory, Warning is optional
 * issue#86: Undefined variable in snmptrap function
+* issue#94: <DOWNTIME> not processed properly when the value has never changed
 * issue: Baseline tholds generate SQL errors and PHP warnings
-* issue#94: <DOWNTIME> not processed properly when the value has never changed

 --- 1.0.2 ---
 * issue#60: Threshold Templates could not be exported